Power-Cassidy, Holy Cross women defeat BU in Patriot final - NewsBreak

 Power-Cassidy, Holy Cross women defeat BU in Patriot final

-By Power-Cassidy, Holy Cross women defeat BU in Patriot final,3 days ago
+Bronagh Power-Cassidy scored 21 points, including a rally-busting jumper late in the fourth quarter, and No. 2 seed Holy Cross defeated top-seeded Boston University 66-61 on Sunday to win the Patriot League Tournament and reach the NCAA Tournament for the first time since 2007.

-By Power-Cassidy, Holy Cross women defeat BU in Patriot final,3 days ago
+Power-Cassidy's jumper with 2:01 remaining gave the Crusaders a 64-61 lead after Holy Cross saw a 22-point cushion dwindle to one point.
+BU missed its next three shots and there was no more scoring until Power-Cassidy buried two free throws for a five-point lead with two seconds left.

-BOSTON — Bronagh Power-Cassidy scored 21 points, including a rally-busting jumper late in the fourth quarter, and No. 2 seed Holy Cross defeated top-seeded......
+No. 2 seed Holy Cross (24-8) started slowly and trailed 10-3 midway through the first quarter before going on a shooting spree that lasted deep into the third.
+The Crusaders made 19 of 23 shots and 14 of 14 free throws to build a 58-36 lead with 2:54 left in the third quarter.

 Comments / 0